Overview of Erie Home Insurance

 This very basic policy will protect your home and property from a list of named perils, such as fire, theft, and wind or hail damage.

-This policy provides a bit more protection, as it will cover losses to your house from a wider range of threats, although the same restricted list applies to your personal belongings.
+This policy provides a bit more protection, as it will cover losses to your personal property from a wider range of threats, although the same restricted list applies to your personal belongings.
+It also provides comprehensive coverage on buildings.

 The best package of protection provides comprehensive coverage for both the house and your personal property.